-Students are expected to comply with the behavior standards established by board policy and the Code of Student Conduct.
-Employees are expected to comply with board policy and school system regulations.
-Volunteers and visitors on school property also are expected to comply with board policy and established school rules and procedures.
+Students are expected to comply with the behavior standards established by board policy, the Code of Student Conduct, and school and classroom rules.
+Employees are expected to comply with board policy, school system regulations, and school rules.
+Volunteers and visitors on school property also are expected to comply with board policy, school system regulations, and school rules and procedures.